piterk100/compiler-interpreter/README.md

 179769313486231590772930519078902473361797697894230657273430081157732675805500963132708477322407536021120113879871393357658789768814416622492847430639474124377767893424865485276302219601246094119453082952085005768838150682342462881473913110540827237163350510684586298239947245938479716304835356329624224137216

-## This was graded project for university.
-I scored max points in both quality of code and efficiency.
+## It was a graded project for the university.
+I scored max points in both quality and efficiency of code.